What Does It Mean to Be Authentic?

 Being genuine vs authentic may seem similar, but authenticity is about staying true to your core values, while genuineness reflects sincerity in your actions and interactions.

-I’ve had moments where I was being sincere with others but betraying myself.
-Smiling at a joke that didn’t land, agreeing to plans that drained me.
-I was being genuine but I wasn’t being authentic–there's a difference.
-This act of trying to people pleasing will
+Iโve had moments where I was being sincere with others but betraying myself.
+Smiling at a joke that didnโt land, agreeing to plans that drained me.
+I was being genuine but I wasnโt being authenticโthere's a difference.
+This act of trying to people please often leads us to lose sight of our own needs and boundaries, leaving us feeling drained and disconnected from ourselves.

 Have you ever felt that disconnect from your true self?